Wendy Bradfield

 Most importantly, I didn't die.

-The silence of the desert quiets your self-talk.
-It's not just quiet – it's a peacefulness that draws you into yourself and the Earth.
+The silence of the desert quiets your self-talk and draws you into the Earth.

-I watched the stars & planets suspended in the indigo night sky as I considered why I chose a self-challenge to celebrate my birthday.
+Looking up at the stars & planets suspended in the sky and I wondered why I choose to face a fear for my birthday.

-She lives alone here, with no electricity or plumbing, and my guess is she's around 87 years old.
-She travels to town once a week or so for a few essentials.
+She lives here alone - no electricity, no plumbing, and my guess is she's around 87 years old.

-Amriyah is a strong independent woman leading an extraordinary life - insanely inspiring.
+Amriyah is a strong woman leading an extraordinary life - insanely inspiring.

-We relax and exchange pleasantries while sipping hot tea and taking in the view of a lifetime.
+We exchange pleasantries while sipping tea and taking in the view of a lifetime.

-I doubt I'll see this porch again, with this mind-blowing view, but if I do, I won't be the same person.
+I doubt I'll see this porch again, but if I do, I won't be the same person.

 The hike back to the city was different because I gained significant confidence during the night hike.